 However, some 2008 models may not have a factory immobilizer because they were built before September 1, 2007.
 If you own one of these vehicles, you can qualify for our 50% rebate on your installation cost if you install an approved immobilizer.

-For vehicles without factory installed anti-theft devices, five after-market immobilizers meet the Canadian Theft Deterrent Standard: PFK Auto Watch models 329Ti and 573PPi, the Magtec/MasterGard M6000, the MasterGard TK, and the Power Lock-Canada.
+For vehicles without factory installed anti-theft devices, these after-market immobilizers meet the Canadian Theft Deterrent Standard: PFK Auto Watch models 329Ti and 573PPi, and the Magtec/MasterGard M6000.
 Get your immobilizer today and start saving.
 Our incentives give you two good reasons to theftproof your vehicle with an approved, electronic immobilizer:

 - you’ll get a great deal on your immobilizer, and